Important information when writing proposals

 Writing proposals

 Bloch is heavily oversubscribed, so proposals must be compelling and carefully written in order to be chosen by the advisory committee.
-You are always welcome to send proposal drafts to the beamline staff ahead of the deadline if you would like feedback (but note that beamline staff are not involved in the evaluation process).
+You are always welcome to send proposal drafts to the beamline staff ahead of the deadline if you would like feedback, but note that the evaluation is by an independent group – the beamline staff do not get a vote.

-For those seeking advice regarding proposal writing, here are some basic guidelines.
-Your job it is to make it very easy for a reader, who is at the level of a senior scientist but might not be familiar with your specific system or physics, to quickly understand:
+When it comes to proposal writing, your job it is to make it very easy for a reader, who is at the level of a senior scientist but might not be familiar with your specific system or physics, to quickly understand your experiment.
+This means that you must cover:

 - What you want to do (i.e. what exactly will you measure)